ehrpg/qstar/docs/character/index.md

 If Health drops to 0 or below, the creature has to make a [Might](/character#might-mi) roll.
-On a failure, the creature becomes incapacitated until healed or dead.
-If the check succeeds, the character remains concious.
+On a failure, the creature becomes incapacitated, but not necessarily unconcious, until healed or dead.

 A character that drops to or below his HP in negative dies.